1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-What is the survival rate for rectal cancer?
+What is the prognosis of survival of rectal cancer?

 Yes.
-Treatment for stage 4 rectal cancer-including chemotherapy, targeted therapy, and surgery-can extend life and improve quality of life, though the 5-year survival rate is lower (around 14-20%).
+Stage 4 rectal cancer-chemotherapy, targeted therapy, and surgery-can be treated and can be prolonged and improve the quality of life, although the 5-year survival rate is less (approximately 14-20%).

 Yes.
-A diet high in fiber (fruits, vegetables, whole grains) and low in red or processed meats may lower the risk of recurrence.
-Maintaining a healthy weight and regular exercise also help.
+A diet rich in fiber (fruits, vegetables, whole grains) and poor in red or processed meat could reduce chances of relapse.
+Healthy weight and exercise are also helpful.

 Related Blogs